sujith283/DocLib/README.md

 - [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.

 ## License

+This project is open source and available under the terms specified in the [LICENSE](LICENSE) file.

+## Contact

+For questions, suggestions, or collaboration opportunities, please open an issue on this repository.

 This project is open source.
 License details to be added.